mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 </details>

 ### Benefits to Others

-A lot of what I know—apart from what I have read in [books](http://matthewkudija.com/reading)—I learned from what other people have shared online.
+A lot of what I know—apart from [what I have read in books](http://matthewkudija.com/reading)—I learned from what other people have shared online.
 Since you're reading this you probably have as well.
 Sharing some of your knowledge online is the best way to pay it forward to others.

 One challenge to overcome is the desire to only share what is *perfect*.
 But much of what you produce will be *useful to others* long before it is *perfect*.

 ![alt]({filename}/images/sharing.png)

 Granted you won't know what may be *useful* to someone else, but if you have put any amount of time into learning somehting you are probably underestimating rather than overestimating how useful it could be.

 Just remember that it must be *shared on the internet* to ever be useful to someone else.
-What you produce cannot help other people if it exists soley in your head, in a notebook, or on your computer.[^robinson]
+Remember that "things that are still on your computer are approximately useless."
+What you produce cannot help other people if it exists only in your head, in a notebook, or on your computer.[^robinson]

-[^robinson]: I came across this tweet here: David Robinson, “Advice to aspiring data scientists: start a blog,” Variance Explained, November 14, 2017, [`http://varianceexplained.org/r/start-blog/`](http://varianceexplained.org/r/start-blog/).

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Things that are still on your computer are approximately useless.&quot; -<a href="https://twitter.com/drob?ref_src=twsrc%5Etfw">@drob</a> <a href="https://twitter.com/hashtag/eUSR?src=hash&amp;ref_src=twsrc%5Etfw">#eUSR</a> <a href="https://twitter.com/hashtag/eUSR2017?src=hash&amp;ref_src=twsrc%5Etfw">#eUSR2017</a> <a href="https://t.co/nS3IBiRHBn">pic.twitter.com/nS3IBiRHBn</a></p>&mdash; Amelia McNamara (@AmeliaMN) <a href="https://twitter.com/AmeliaMN/status/926509282874585089?ref_src=twsrc%5Etfw">November 3, 2017</a></blockquote>
+[^robinson]: <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Things that are still on your computer are approximately useless.&quot; -<a href="https://twitter.com/drob?ref_src=twsrc%5Etfw">@drob</a> <a href="https://twitter.com/hashtag/eUSR?src=hash&amp;ref_src=twsrc%5Etfw">#eUSR</a> <a href="https://twitter.com/hashtag/eUSR2017?src=hash&amp;ref_src=twsrc%5Etfw">#eUSR2017</a> <a href="https://t.co/nS3IBiRHBn">pic.twitter.com/nS3IBiRHBn</a></p>&mdash; Amelia McNamara (@AmeliaMN) <a href="https://twitter.com/AmeliaMN/status/926509282874585089?ref_src=twsrc%5Etfw">November 3, 2017</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-"Documenting your findings in public (regardless of outcomes!) is a worthy contribution to society, full stop.
-If you’re doing something new, and you care about understanding the problem, people will pay attention."[^nadiaeghbal]

-[^nadiaeghbal]: Nadia Eghbal, “The independent researcher,” Nadia Eghbal's Blog, June 27, 2018, [`https://nadiaeghbal.com/independent-research`](https://nadiaeghbal.com/independent-research).
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> I came across this tweet here: David Robinson, “Advice to aspiring data scientists: start a blog,” Variance Explained, November 14, 2017, [`http://varianceexplained.org/r/start-blog/`](http://varianceexplained.org/r/start-blog/).